Noose Road sparks debate and is creating change

 Bird said he’s proud to see change.

 The decision to change the name will be official once the resolution is approved on June 22nd.
-The new name is expected to be Rome Rd. after a historic settlement.
+The new name is expected to be Rome Road after a historic settlement.